vtex/react-jsonschema-table/README.md

 ## API

 **schema:** Is the JSONSchema that contains the estructure and validation rules of the rendered data.

+**UIschema:** Is the JSONSchema that contains necessary data for UI purposes, such as labels, width and editor sections for complete row editing.

 **items**: An array of document objectcs compliant to the schema format. exemple:
 ```js